-I am a professional in the field of international education.
+I am a professional in the field of international program management with a focus on education.
 A little about how I got here:

 I always thought that I would be a teacher.
 It runs in my family, with my mother teaching and her mother before her.
-When I was 16 I got a job as a counselor at a local summer camp and I loved being with kids all day.
 During high school and then at Middlebury College, I had the opportunities to work with students in Honduras, Argentina, Costa Rica, and the Dominican Republic.
 I had a passion for Spanish, so teaching it (or English to Spanish speakers) seemed like a natural combination of my two interests.

 After graduating from Middlebury I went to Spain with the Auxiliares program to teach English.
 I was thrilled to dive in and stand up in front of a class for the first time.
 After a few months, I realized that I was completely, one hundred percent…neutral about teaching.
 I didn’t hate it, nor was I bad at it, but I didn’t love it.
 And as I learned from my mother, one can’t be a successful teacher without complete devotion to and passion for the profession.

-In January 2017 I began working at ISEP Study Abroad as a Student Engagement Officer based in Denver, CO.
-In this role I travel frequently and manage relationships with 40 universities in the Western U.S. I advise students to help them find study and intern abroad programs that meet their academic, personal and career needs.
-I also work closely with staff at the universities within my region to ensure that both they and their students have a positive experience with my organization.
+In January 2017 I began working at International Student Exchange Programs (ISEP) as a Student Engagement Officer based in Denver, CO.
+In this role I traveled frequently and managed relationships with 40 universities in the Western U.S. I advised students to help them find study and intern abroad programs that meet their academic, personal and career needs.
+I also worked closely with staff at the universities within my region to ensure that both they and their students had a positive experience with the organization.